Probing the strange Higgs coupling at lepton colliders using light-jet flavor tagging

+The main non-$h\to jj$ background is $e^+e^-\to W^+W^-$, where one $W$ decays leptonically, thus generating missing energy, and the other $W$ decays hadronically.
+These events account for 67\% of the non-$h\to jj$ background after the preselection cuts.
+We obtain the \tagger{} efficiency for this background from the simulated $e^+e^-\to W^+ W^-$ sample, taking the hadronically decaying $W$ to fake the $h\to jj$ decay.

+The remaining non-$h\to jj$ background is from the $e^+e^-\to\nu\bar{\nu}q\bar{q}$ and $e^+e^-\to q\bar{q}$ processes.
+In order to obtain the relative flavor composition of the quark pairs faking the Higgs boson in these processes, we generate them using \textsc{MadGraph5} version 2.6.5~\cite{Alwall:2014hca}.
+We find that the $u\bar{u}$ and $c\bar{c}$ Higgs candidates from these backgrounds account for 22\% each, and the $d\bar{d}$, $s\bar{s}$, and $b\bar{b}$ Higgs candidates make up 19\% each.
+Since here the faked Higgs has the same partonic final state as the Higgs in the generated $e^+e^-\to Zh$ samples, we take the \tagger{} efficiency for these background processes from the $Zh$ samples, accounting for the different relative contributions of the quark flavors.

-The results of our \tagger{} study are summarized in Fig.~\ref{fig:bestWP} as a function of the number of non-$h\to jj$ events ($N_{{\rm non-}jj}$) vs.~the number of $h\to jj$ events ($N_{jj}$), obtained \emph{after} the preselection but \emph{before} the flavor cuts.
+Our results are summarized in Fig.~\ref{fig:bestWP} in terms of the number of non-$h\to jj$ events ($N_{{\rm non-}jj}$) vs.~the number of $h\to jj$ events ($N_{jj}$), obtained \emph{after} the preselection but \emph{before} the flavor cuts.
 To be precise,

-where $\mathcal{L}$ is the integrated luminosity, $\sigma_h$ is the production cross section for $e^+e^-\to \nu\bar\nu h$ via both $Zh$ and $WW$-fusion, $\mathcal{B}(h\to jj)$ is the total branching fraction for $h\to jj$ processes, and $\epsilon_{{jj}}$ is the efficiency for such an event to to pass the preselection criteria.
+where $\mathcal{L}$ is the integrated luminosity, $\sigma_h$ is the production cross section for $e^+e^-\to\nu\bar\nu h$ via both $Zh$ and $WW$-fusion, $\mathcal{B}(h\to jj)$ is the total branching fraction for $h\to jj$ processes, and $\epsilon_{{jj}}$ is the efficiency for such an event to to pass the preselection criteria.
 Similarly, the number of non-$h\to jj$ events after preselection is

 where the sum is over all the non-$h\to jj$ processes, $\sigma_i$ is the cross section for the process, including relevant branching fractions, and $\epsilon_i$ is the efficiency for events of the process to pass the preselection criteria.
-Fig.~\ref{fig:bestWP} shows diagonal lines of constant $N_{jj} / N_{{\rm non-}jj}$, with the values of this ratio being those obtained using the cut-and-count~\cite{Ono:2013sea} and BDT~\cite{Bai:2016} techniques.
-On these lines, we show the points corresponding to integrated luminosities of $0.25$, $5$, and $50~{\rm ab}^{-1}$.
+Fig.~\ref{fig:bestWP} shows diagonal dashed and dotted lines of constant $N_{jj}/N_{{\rm non-}jj}$, with the values of this ratio being those obtained using the cut-and-count~\cite{Ono:2013sea} and BDT~\cite{Bai:2016} techniques, respectively.
+On these lines, we show the points corresponding to integrated luminosities of $0.25$, $5$, and $20~\iab$.